aws-samples/amazon-security-lake-transformation-library/README.md

 <img src="./images/sources_config.png" alt="Sources config" style="border: 3px solid black;">

-4. #TODO: Use this script to migrate logs from previously created custom source.

 **Q2: I use automation with custom source creation.
 How do I create a custom source without doing console actions?**

 **A2:** Use the following steps to automate custom source creation with this project.